name-snrl/nixos-ez-flake/README.md

 The `nixos-ez-flake` consists of a few simple functions to help you write a multi-host modular configuration with a file-structure based module import system.
-The main feature is the ability to enable and disable imports via attribute set.
+The main feature is the ability to enable and disable imports (specific files or entire directories) via attribute set.

 - **mkModuleTree** creates an attribute set that is a representation of the file structure, and the values are file paths.
 If you find this function not